AnuragP170/cve_project/README.md

 INSTALLATION OF PRE-REQUISITES

-1. pip install openpyxl django-import-export
+1. pip install -r requirements.txt
-2. pip install django-redis
-3. enter command: redis-server

 reverse_excel_rows.py -> this script can be used to sort the CVEs in descending order (latest entries displayed first)